 STORE

-The Gamble Rogers Folk Festival, in partnership with the St. Johns Cultural Council, announces the 2025–2026 season of “Live from The Waterworks”, an intimate monthly concert series celebrating the legacy of St. Augustine’s own Gamble Rogers.
-Tickets for all shows in the series go on sale Tuesday, August 26, at 10:00 a.m. right here on our Tickets page!
+The Gamble Rogers Folk Festival, in partnership with the St. Johns Cultural Council, announces the 2025–2026 season of “Live From The Waterworks”, an intimate monthly concert series celebrating the legacy of St. Augustine’s own Gamble Rogers.
 There are limited seats available, so purchasing tickets early is recommended.
 Thank you for your support, you are making dreams come true!

 Pat Bergeson & Bruce Forman